Miss-ikky/Mywiki/EJPT/Host & Network Penetration Testing/1. System and hostbased attacks/Windows/Windows Vulnerabilities.md

 - The SAM database file cannot be copied while the operating system is running.
 - The Windows NT kernel keeps the SAM database file locked and as a result, attackers typically utilize in-memory techniques and tools to dump SAM hashes from the LSASS process
 - In modern versions of Windows, the SAM database is encrypted with a **syskey**.
- - Note: Elevated/Administrative privileges are required to access and interact with the LSASS process.
+ - Elevated/Administrative privileges are required to access and interact with the LSASS process.

 LM (LanMan)
 - LM is the default hashing algorithm used in Windows operating systems prior to NT4.0.